NVIDIA/aistore/downloader/README.md

 * *Single* - download a single object
 * *Multi* - download multiple objects provided by JSON map (string -> string) or list of strings
 * *Range* - download multiple objects based on a given naming pattern
-* *Bucket* - given object name, optional prefix and optional suffix, download matching objects from the specified cloud bucket
+* *Cloud* - given optional prefix and optional suffix, download matching objects from the specified cloud bucket

 > - Prior to downloading, make sure that AIS (destination) bucket already exists.
 See [AIS API](/docs/http_api.md) for details on how to create, destroy, and list storage buckets.
 For Python-based clients, a better starting point could be [here](/README.md#python-client).